-Sure Palm Springs is better known or their trendy hotels, stunning golf courses, world class spas, amazing shopping and their fantastic dining scene.
+Sure Palm Springs is better known or their trendy hotels, stunning golf courses, world-class spas, amazing shopping and their fantastic dining scene.
 But, guess what??
-Palm Springs with kids in tow is actually a very good idea.
-With plenty of family-friendly accommodations, kid-approved restaurants and activities this is one SoCal destination the whole family will enjoy.
+There is a ton of things to do in Palm Springs with kids.
+With plenty of family-friendly accommodations, kid-approved restaurants, and activities this is one SoCal destination the whole family will enjoy.
+Check out our top 20 things to do in Palm Springs with kids

-The ULTIMATE Guide to Palm Springs with Kids
+The ULTIMATE Guide for Things to do in Palm Springs with Kids

 Getting to Palm Springs is easy.
 You can hop in the car and drive from San Diego or LA.
 Either way it takes about 2 hours.
 Or if you are flying in you can catch a flight to the Palm Springs International Airport with daily flights throughout the US and Canada.
 You can even take a train as Amtrak has a station right next to the Palm Springs Airport.